 - Third tone + second tone (right), as in 可能 kěnéng “maybe” or 女儿 nǚ’ér “daughter”

-Now, if an alien read this article, it would probably assume that this means that the third tone is described as a low tone to beginners.
-After all, if it’s almost always pronounced like that, why make it much harder for learners by teaching it as a falling-rising tone?
+Now, if an alien read this article, it would probably assume that the third tone is described as a low tone to beginners.
+After all, if it’s almost always pronounced like that, so why make it much harder for learners by teaching it as a falling-rising tone?

 Good question!

-The answer is that it’s taught as a dipping tone for reasons of history and tradition; not because of what makes most sense when teaching foreigners.
+The answer is that it’s taught as a falling-rising (dipping) tone for reasons of history and tradition; not because of what makes most sense when teaching foreigners.

 Does it matter?
 What’s the big deal?